nmeum/zig-riscv-embedded/README.md

 The application should also boot successfully on the hifive1, though I haven't gotten around to testing it yet.

+## License

+The application uses slightly modified linker scripts and assembler startup code copied from the [RIOT][riot fe310] operating system.
+Unless otherwise noted code written by myself is licensed under `GPL-3.0-or-later`.
+Refer to the license headers of the different files for more information.

 [zig website]: https://ziglang.org/
 [riscv-vp GitHub]: https://github.com/agra-uni-bremen/riscv-vp